BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 ### DeepSpeed
 [DeepSpeed](https://www.deepspeed.ai/) allows for distributed high-performance and efficient training.
 DeepSpeed is [supported in PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/advanced/model_parallel.html#deepspeed).

+### Colossal AI
+[Colossal-AI](https://colossalai.org/) is a framework that improves the efficiency and speed of large model training, especially for HPC clusters.

 ### spaCy
 [Spacy](https://spacy.io/) offers a multitude of features and pre-trained pipelines for NLP tasks (like huggingface, but just for NLP).